 - Students accepting any other scholarships or fellowships for their proposed summer program.
 (Minimal support of up to $2,500 is allowed if reviewed and approved by the Office of Student Professional Enrichment in advance.)

-*Please note that for Health Services Scholarship Program, first priority will be given to students enrolled in the Scholarly Concentration Program.
+*Please note that for the Health Services Scholarship Program, first priority will be given to students enrolled in the Scholarly Concentration Program and who connect their project clearly and fully to their concentration.
 However, participation in the Program does not guarantee a scholarship award.